acureau/hte/README.md

             -o format - The output format.
 (OPTIONAL) (png, html, pdf)

+        test - Test a template for misconfigurations, and pre-filled labels.
+            Options:
+            name - Name of the template.
+(REQUIRED)

         new - Create a new empty template.
             Options:
             name - Name of the template.
 (REQUIRED)